 For the men from the first group (4), it was the difficulties with contraception for their partner which made them aware of the issues.
 The visibilisation of the suffering of their partner brought about a dialogue which allowed for a shift in the question of contraception; faced with the difficulties related to fertility control for women, it is the fertility of the couple which was considered.
 Considering that the female methods are not "worth hearing," and conscious of the contraceptive burden and the role of the man in procreation, it is their engagement in feminism which led the men of the second group (3) to think about their fertility.
-Finally, for the man in the third group (1), it is the search for a "personal" contraception.
+Finally, for the man in the third group (1), it is the search for a "personal" contraception which led him to use thermal contraception.